-Henderson (excluding property)
+Henderson Global Investors ("HGI") (excluding property)

-The equity and bond investments managed by HGI are represented at mid-value less a percentage "liquidation fee" issued by the manager, broadly reflecting the "mid-to-bid" margin for the relevant asset class.
-The closing prices (and "mid-to-bid" margins) issued by HGI are not quoted on any independent pricing services (such as Bloomberg), although mid-day prices for the majority of the HGI pooled vehicles held by the Fund are quoted on such sources.
+The equity and bond investments managed by HGI are represented at mid-value less a percentage "liquidation fee" (now termed a "swing rate") issued by the manager, broadly reflecting the "mid-to-bid" margin for the relevant asset class.
+The closing prices (and "swing rates") issued by HGI are not quoted on any independent pricing services (such as Bloomberg), although mid-day prices for the majority of the HGI pooled vehicles held by the Fund are quoted on such sources.